 Relocation is difficult for a number of reasons outside of the move itself.
 It’s true that moving can be stressful and overwhelming, but it also brings about different emotions and challenges.

-If you’re moving for a new job, you may feel swamped by starting the new job and settling into your new place.
+If you’re moving for a midlife career change, you may feel swamped by starting the new job and settling into your new place.
 This is normal, but it doesn’t have to be a scary transition.

 Use this as an opportunity to reinvent yourself in a new setting with new goals and challenges.